energinet-open-incubator/innersource-collaboration/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md

   - Imagine you follow an OpenCore / Service/Support / maybe parts of SaaS business strategy.
   - Your license allows others to offer commercial hosting for others of your product (think AWS hosting Elastic Search).
   - A competitor bigger and with larger economies of scale comes along and kills your SaaS business, your Service/Support offerings by offering what you offer cheaper and more convenient.
   - What do you do?
-You could try to restrict the „commercial hosting“ ability even further.
+You could try to restrict the "commercial hosting" ability even further.
 If the competitor has enough resources, they will fork your existing product and continue development on their own.
 They can fully open their code because it has no value to them as their SaaS offering and integration into their SaaS environment pays for it.
   - Examples: ElasticSearch/OpenSearch, Redis, MongoDB, ...

 ### Unpopular Open Core communities

 Open Core requires you to control your core and to exert some control or ensure incentives for your non-open supplements to stay economically valuable.
-This can quickly lead to communities that do not feel authentic or lead people to get the impression of being the „useful idiot“ providing free work for a corporate that is exploiting them.
+This can quickly lead to communities that do not feel authentic or lead people to get the impression of being the "useful idiot" providing free work for a corporate that is exploiting them.
 It can work, but it is a very thin and delicate path to walk.
 - Camunda follows this to some degree with success.
 So does Mattermost.

 ### People breaking the Open Core supplements
 Related to the above – imagine an Open Core product that sells specific high availability or enterprise authentication supplements.
 An enterprise using the core product figures that the main product is useful enough to them that they need the supplements but their calculations and resources show that building the desired supplement themselves is cheaper than buying it for them.
-They decide to „publish what they build for the greater good“.
+They decide to "publish what they build for the greater good".
 You now have no-cost competition in your supplements you rely on to realize parts of your revenue.
 This could also be done by the enterprise to convince/nudge the Open Core company to integrate the built functionality into the core as a face-keeping way out for your company that at the same time removes the need to maintain what they built for the enterprise.

 ### Losing your own standard
-You‘re trying to play the standardization strategy to make your plans be the default approach for everyone.
+You're trying to play the standardization strategy to make your plans be the default approach for everyone.
 You have invested x people and use board style governance based on majority.
 A bigger player (MS, Google, IBM, …) invests more people and money and manages to overtake your majority in the board.
 You now have lost (majority) control over your standard.

+## Marketing
-## Marketing (or: build it and they won't come)
+Or: build it and they won't come.

 There's a common saying: "Build it and they will come".
 It is about as true and false at the same time as the "Open Source is more secure because when the code is open it's being constantly reviewed and all bugs are found automagically".